 What makes this a pretty decent Galactus story, though, is how Reed outsmarts G-man.
 He sneaks aboard Galactus’ ship and reprograms it.

 Reed and Galactus are kinda like Superman and Mxypltlk.
-The hero is always tricking the being with far superior power, and the powerful being is kind of a dummy.
+The little guy is always tricking the being with far superior power, and the powerful being is kind of a dummy.

 Anyway, I thought this was a pretty good story.

 It was also Stan Lee’s second-to-last.
 He should have made it his swansong, because the next story, his final F4 story of his long and nearly unbroken run of 125 issues, kind of sucked.